mongodb/docs/source/includes/api/list-tables/create-cluster-request-body.rst

        | ``.numShards``
      - integer
      - Required
      - Number of shards to deploy in the specified zone.
+The default value is ``1``.

    * - | ``replicationSpecs[n]``
        | ``.regionsConfig``